aholanda/libprioqueue/README.md

   /* Get and print the least prio but maintain it. */ print_prio((KV*)prioqueue_peek(pq));

-  /* Delete and print the prio values in descending order */ for (i = 0; i < N; i++) {
+  /* Delete and print the prio values in ascending order */ for (i = 0; i < N; i++) {
     kv = (KV*)prioqueue_delete(pq);
     print_prio(kv);